o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 {{< image-width src="/images/atom-guide/vegetation-bending-tutorial/offset.png" width="100%" alt="The shader ball in the Editor, with the offset applied to the forward pass." >}}

-The main texture of our shader ball shows up at an offset as intended, but a grey outline is still at the origin of the object.
-This is because we only edited the forward pass, and have yet to edit the *depth pass*.
-All the passes we go through are referenced in `VegetationBending.materialtype`.
+The main texture of the shader ball shows up at an offset as intended, but a grey outline is still at the origin of the object.
+This is because you only edited the forward pass, and have yet to edit the *depth pass*.
+All the passes this material goes through are referenced in `VegetationBending.materialtype`.
 Keep in mind that different passes render different parts of the material, and some passes' outputs are used as inputs to other passes.
 You can find more information about passes in the [Passes](/docs/atom-guide/dev-guide/passes/) section.

-Let's repeat the above steps for the depth pass:
+Repeat the above steps for the depth pass:
 1. Open `VegetationBending_DepthPass.azsli`.

    {{< caution >}}